mhanyc/software_security_reqs/README.md

 You may use a [maturity-calibrated](./system_requirements/INDEX.md) set of requirements as a way to reach Vibrant's "next step" assurance level.

-> [!IMPORTANT]
-> This set of requirements in no way represents a complete alignment to NIST.
-Consider it Vibrant's (give or take) consensus "next step" security assurance for your application.

 >[!NOTE]
 > This narrow application of specific requirements answers the question "What do I have to do to be compliant with Vibrant standards?"